Is it a good idea to divide up your sales team by hunters and farmers?

 The biggest risk of hunters transferring over their closed accounts to farmers is ensuring that customer relationships will not be impaired.
 I’ve worked at some companies where customers insisted on only working with the hunter because they developed a good relationship.
 Despite the hunter reassuring the customers that the farmer will take good care of him, the customer still insisted on working with the hunter.
 In those rare cases, the hunter kept the customer to ensure peace.

-When determining the hunter and farmer role, consider what the sales person prefers doing.
-Some people thrive at the challenge of making sales calls and closing business, but they get bored easily managing accounts.
+When determining the hunter and farmer role, consider what the salesperson prefers doing.
+Some people thrive on the challenge of making sales calls and closing business, but they get bored easily managing accounts.
 They either don’t have the patience or desire to slowly grow accounts over a period of time.
 Those are your hunters.

 The farmers, on the other hand, like the challenge of growing existing accounts.
 They like digging deep into accounts, learning more about their needs and problems, and uncovering new decision makers.

 And there are some who can do both.